ArchipelagoMW/Archipelago/worlds/messenger/docs/setup_en.md

 ### Automatic Connection on archipelago.gg

-1. Go to the room page for the game you are going to join.
+1. Go to the room page of the MultiWorld you are going to join.
-2. Click on your name on the left side.
+2. Click on your slot name on the left side.
 3. Click the "The Messenger" button in the prompt.
 4. Follow the remaining prompts.
-This process will check that you have the mod installed and will also check for updates before launching the game.
+This process will check that you have the mod installed and will also check for updates before launching The Messenger.
 5. Start a new save.
-You will already be connected in game and do not need to go through the menus.
+You will already be connected in The Messenger and do not need to go through the menus.

 ### Manual Connection